-Permanent foundations come in several forms, including concrete slabs, concrete footings (sometime with a basement or crawlspace), or even wood pilings.
-These foundations can come in different shapes and sizes and afford the builder a lot of design flexibility.
+Permanent foundations come in several forms, including concrete slabs, concrete footings (sometimes with a basement or crawlspace), or even wood pilings.
+These can come in different shapes and sizes and afford the builder a lot of design flexibility.
 On the other hand, using a trailer restricts the design to the dimensions of the trailer, with no option for a basement or crawlspace.
 In addition to design flexibility, use of a permanent foundation allows for traditional utility hookups.
 A tiny house on wheels will have RV hookups.

 Another advantage of a permanent foundation is that it has a better chance of being approved for residential use.
 Permanent foundations are more likely to withstand a natural disaster and generally have longer life spans than temporary foundations.

-There are also some disadvantages to a permanent foundation.
+There are also disadvantages to a permanent foundation.
 For one, if you decide to move, you cannot take the tiny house with you, since it will be attached to the land it is built on.
 Permanent foundations can also be expensive.
 The price will depend on the amount of excavation and masonry work required.

 Another benefit to building on a trailer is that a tiny house on wheels is not, in most locations, going to be subject to a building code.
 This is because it is not legally considered a structure.
-While this may help you fly under the radar, it does not necessarily make your tiny house lawful.
+While this might help you fly under the radar, it does not necessarily make your tiny house lawful.
 Whether it is lawful will also depend on how the tiny house is used.

 Many zoning ordinances require a permit for certain uses.
 For example, a residential dwelling might have to be a certain minimum square footage (900 square feet, for example) to be permitted.
 On the flip side, a personal art studio might not require a permit under the applicable zoning ordinance.
 In that case, building on a trailer with wheels to avoid having to get a building permit could be advantageous.
 This is one reason that knowing your intended use before building is important.